nickerso/cellml-spec-sphinx-test/source/unit-element-item.rst

    items in the empty namespace:

    a.
 The ``prefix`` attribute.
 If present, the value of the attribute MUST
-      meet the constraints specified in :ref:`interpretation-of-units`.
+      meet the constraints specified in the :ref:`interpretation-of-units` section.

    b.
 The ``offset`` attribute.
 If present, the value of the attribute MUST
       be a real number string.
 If the attribute is present and has value